M3canixx/M3canixx/README.md

 ## Current projects 🔭

-- Animal Tracking for animal welfare
+- Animal tracking for animal welfare
 - Discord Bot

 ## How to reach me 📫